The Effects of Dextroamphetamine Use: Short-Term, Long-Term, Side Effects, and Treatment

-Due to the alertness and energy-boosting stimulant effects, this substance is often abused to enhance performance in school or in sports.
+Due to its alertness and energy-boosting stimulant effects, this substance is often abused to enhance performance in school or in sports.

-Dextroamphetamine has a wide array of potential side effects ranging from mild to life-threatening and include:
+Dextroamphetamine has a wide array of potential side effects, ranging from mild to life-threatening.
+The effects of dextroamphetamine use include:

 - Difficulty sleeping.